Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "There is always risk, so learn to manage risk instead of avoiding it."
+> "Winners are not afraid of losing.
+But losers are.
+Failure is part of the process of success.
+People who avoid failure also avoid success."
 > — **Robert Kiyosaki**

 ---